 In 1854, a group of new settlers chose Lanai as their home.
 These people came as missionaries of the Mormon Church.
 A small party from Utah chose the uplands of Palawai, a few miles above Manele landing as the home of the new church.
 The “City of Joseph” was established in the Valley of Ephraim (Palawai), and native Hawaiians from other islands came to settle on Lanaʻi.
 In the summer of 1854, Brother Ephraim Green wrote to Brigham Young about the selection of Lanaʻi and the use of Manele as the landing for the new community:

 “This morning Br.
 Hammon left for Maui.
 I packed my compass and commenced to lay out a town at the foot of the mountain and laid out one street running south to the sea three miles to a fine little harbor where we land our boats.
 Here we intend to build a shore house to leave our produce.
 I then laid out three more streets thru the town into blocks four acres each with streets four roads wide.
 This is a beautiful location for a town.”
 (Moramona, 1989)

 We corrected the old English (or broken English.
 Not sure what it was.)

-Use of the Manele as one of three main landings on Lanai continued through 1925, at which time the new harbor of the Hawaiian Plantation Company was built on the western shore of Kaumalapa'u.
+The use of Manele as one of three main landings on Lanai continued through 1925, at which time the new harbor of the Hawaiian Plantation Company was built on the western shore of Kaumalapaʻu.

-In July of 1862, Walter Murray Gibson, then head of the Mormon settlement at Palawai, wrote to King Kamehamea IV asking for support of the Lanai colony.
+In July of 1862, Walter Murray Gibson, then head of the Mormon settlement at Palawai, wrote to King Kamehameha IV asking for support of the Lanai colony.
 In speaking of Manele, he wrote: